wilsonianb/ofc-bootstrap/USER_GUIDE.md

 * DNS is configured to the correct IP
 * Check TLS certificates are issued as expected
-* Check that you can trigger a build
-* Check that your build is pushing images to your registry or the Docker Hub
 * Check that your endpoint can be accessed

 ## View your dashboard